knpuniversity/symfony4/knpu/ep5-forms/data-class.md

 of course, configure how each field is rendered.
 By default, if you do nothing, everything renders as a text input.
 But, when you bind your form to a class, a special system - called the "form type guessing" system - tries to *guess* the proper "type" for each field.
-It notices that the `$content` field on `Article` is a longer `text` Doctrine type.
+It notices that the `$content` property on `Article` is a longer `text` Doctrine type.
 And so, it basically says:

 > Hey peeps!
 This content field looks pretty big!
 So, let's use a textarea